NEXT UP ON this.

 Online study opens up a world of possibilities for in-demand people who need a more flexible timetable.
 When you study online the classroom comes to you, your lectures can be listened to in pyjamas, and it’s easier to fit study around other commitments.
-Thinking about studying online?
+Are you thinking about studying a short course or full degree online?
 Here are a few things to consider before taking the plunge.

 Establishing why you want to study will help you decide how to invest your time and adjust your lifestyle to make room for education.
 Do you want higher earning potential, improved job opportunities, new transferable skills, a fresh career direction or to progress in your existing career?

 Study is going to take time and energy – when things get hard, you will need the motivation to keep going.
 Knowing your reasons for study and reminding yourself of them will make it that bit easier to achieve your goals.

 Before you enrol in an online course, consider whether this style of study is going to suit you.
 Although you will have contact with students and academics in online discussions, most of your study will be completed independently.
 If you prefer the immediacy of face-to-face interaction while studying, then on-campus study might be more up your alley.
 But if you’re happy to work solo and communicate virtually, online study is a fantastic option.

 Many online students fit in study around work and family commitments.
 The most successful students carefully plan out their workload ahead of time to make this possible.
 Before signing up to a course, find out the number of hours of study expected per week and any other time-intensive commitments, such as major projects.
 Make a draft schedule for your course, and see how it sits with the rest of your commitments.